mikeizbicki/ucr-cs100/assignments/hw/hw2-piping/README.md

 You should carefully consider: which redirections can be legally combined together, and which cannot? does order matter?
 Also make sure to test that you are parsing the command correctly.

+As with your previous assignments: Your `tests` directory will contain a file called `piping.script` that contains all of the test cases you tried.
+You will generate the file using the script command, and it must be succinct (i.e. it cannot have unnecessary commands in it).
+You should use comments in your script to document what you are testing with each test case.

 **IMPORTANT:** If you are unsure if your test cases are sufficient, ask one of the instructors to review them *before the deadline*.

 ### collaboration policy